oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Prodigal (Prokaryotic Dynamic Programming Genefinding Algorithm)    is a microbial (bacterial and archaeal) gene finding program developed    at Oak Ridge National Laboratory and the University of Tennessee.

-**URL**
+**More Information**

 http://prodigal.ornl.gov/